How I fell into a CTAD trap

 |

-Having that, I can declare a variety of functor types to form a more complex operations i.e.:
+Having that, I can declare a variety of functor types to form more complex operations i.e.:

 |